-As part of hospitality marketing company, I see many hotel websites on a daily basis and believe myself to be a good judge of what attracts potential customers and what drives them away.
-With the growing popularity of OTAs in booking, it is important for hotels to take responsibility for their own business and focus on improving these aspects of their websites.
+As part of a hospitality marketing company, I see many hotel websites daily and believe myself to be a good judge of what attracts potential customers and what drives them away.
+With the growing popularity of OTAs in booking, it is essential for hotels to take responsibility for their own business and focus on improving these aspects of their websites.

 Many of these aspects are a matter of budget, and this is no exception.
-Many hotel websites suffer from poor or outdated layouts.
+Many hotel websites suffer from inadequate or outdated designs.
 Many independent or even chain hotel websites do not redesign their websites every two years as recommended and therefore look terrible in comparison to those that do.
-There are still many websites out there that use tables and layouts from the 90s—if you don’t know what I mean, consider yourself privileged.
-In the past, it was very common and attractive to incorporate moving text, images, pop up windows or music in the home page of a website, but now it is frowned upon.
-Today’s average web user looks at many websites every second and does not need to be bombarded with clashing imagery, colors, and text.
+There are still many sites out there that use tables and layouts from the 90s—if you don’t know what I mean, consider yourself privileged.
+In the past, it was pervasive and attractive to incorporate moving text, images, pop up windows or music on the home page of a website, but now it is frowned upon.
+Today’s average web user looks at many sites every second and does not need to be bombarded with clashing imagery, colors, and text.
 Too much conflicting and confusing information will drive potential guests away from your site and into the arms of your competitors.
 Further, on the subject of sound, if you must add music or sound effects to your website, at least give users the option of whether or not to listen with on and off buttons.
 There is nothing worse than a forced melody every time you click or open a page.

 While I would say this is the least damaging mistake to make on a hotel website, it is also perhaps the hardest to execute well.
 Very few people wish to read a full-length novel on a website, yet too little information will not properly sell a property or destination.
 In this case, I would argue that less is more: a few short paragraphs on the home page about the area, attractions, and amenities should be more than enough information to entice guests to book.
 Any additional written content should be located on other pages such as an area guide, separate amenities page or perhaps even a hotel blog.